Port Arthur Historic Site

 Kayaking on Parsons Bay

 There’s plenty of fish and seafood to catch around the Peninsula; oysters, abalone, crayfish, trevally, flathead, tuna, squid and lots lots more!
-Ask at Reception for advice regarding the best spots or alternatively staff can refer you to charter fishing boats in the area.
+Staff can advise you regarding the best spots or alternatively refer you to charter fishing boats in the area.

 Intriguing Land Formations